-- 3) Change the setting in 2). - 4) In the section of bit device setting in the device test dialog box, select "YC"\ and click the FORCE ON button. - 5) When the setting is completed without any problem, the Device "XC"\ changes to ON.
+- 3) Change the setting in 2). - In the section of bit device setting in the device test dialog box, select "YC" and click the FORCE ON button. - 5) When the setting is completed without any problem, the Device "XC" changes to ON.

 Entry data monitor-2

 Device ON/OFF/Current value Setting value Connect Coil Device comment

 U0\G51 0

 U0\G52(D) 0

 U0\G102 0

-YOC L.
+YOC ''

+xoc 1 ,

-XOC / 1 \
+1

-\\

-Figure 8.7.4-3 Checking the device "XC"\ in the dialog box to monitor all devices
+Figure 8.7.4-3 Checking the device "XC" in the dialog box to Entry data monitor

-- 6) After checking that the device "XC"\ is in the ON status, select "Device: "YC"\ in the dialog box of device test, and then click the FORCE OFF button.
-Setting is completes. - 7) If the Device "XC"\ is not in the ON status, this means an error because the set value is out of range (ERR.LED is flashing).
-Modify the setting, and change the device "YC" to the OFF status, then change it back to the ON status. - \ Indicates a number in the case where the initial I/O number (initial XY) is set to 0.
+6) After checking that the device "XC" is in the ON status, select "Device: "YC" in the dialog box of device test, and then click the FORCE OFF button.
+Setting is completes.

+Indicates a number in the case where the initial I/O number (initial XY) is set to 0.

-QE83WH4W provides a test function so that you can debug a program with no input of voltage or current.
+QE84WH provides a test function so that you can debug a program with no input of voltage or current.
 Pseudo-value can be stored into the buffer memory.
 For detailed explanation for the test function, refer to 4.2.5.